Skip to content ↓

 Welcome to the governors area of the school website.
 Here you can find out more about who we are and the work we do.

 School governors are people who want to make a positive contribution to children’s education.
 Each individual governor is a member of the governing body.
-The governing body collectively is responsible for ensuring the school delivers a high quality education.
+The governing body is collectively responsible for ensuring the school delivers a high quality education.

 Our School Governors